-Independent Cost Estimate: An estimate of the anticipated costs of a contract or Change Order prepared by SHA staff or other independent party to assist SHA in evaluating the reasonableness of costs proposed by a contractor, Consultant, or vendor.
+Independent Cost Estimate: An estimate of the anticipated costs of a proposal, contract or Change Order prepared by SHA staff or other independent party to assist SHA in evaluating the reasonableness of costs proposed by a contractor, Consultant, or vendor.

-Informal Solicitation: A competitive selection process, without formal advertising for soliciting goods and services that will cost less than \$100,000 (the level set by the SHA Board).
+Informal Solicitation: A competitive selection process, without formal advertising for soliciting goods and services that will cost less than \$250,000.

-Invitation to Bid (ITB): A formally advertised competitive selection process used for obtaining goods and services that will cost more than \$100,000 (the level set by the SHA Board) where award is made based on the lowest price submitted by a responsible bidder with a responsive bid.
+Invitation for Bid (IFB): A formally advertised competitive selection process used for obtaining goods and services that will cost more than \$250,000 where award is made based on the lowest price submitted by a responsible bidder with a responsive bid.